wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 NOTE: There is a biological Cognito, which is not this topic.

+High-level short summary of Cognito: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

+PROTIP: This blog presents configuration using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).

+The <a target="_blank" href="https://docs.aws.amazon.com/cognito/?id=docs_gateway">Amazon Cognito Documentation menu</a> lists 3 products:

+   * Amazon Cognito User Pools
+   * Amazon Cognito Identity Pools (Federated Identities)
+   * <a href="#CognitoSync">Amazon Cognito Sync</a>
+   <br /><br />

+## Federation

 <img align="right" width="100" alt="aws-cognito-feds-398x1168" src="https://user-images.githubusercontent.com/300046/149676097-be698f86-408b-43b2-8025-1958719119fc.png">
 Amazon Cognito is an authentication and user management service that enables <strong>federated</strong> authentication from Amazon user store accounts, Apple, Facebook, Google, Twitter/Digits, OpenID, <a href="#SAML">SAML</a> to GitHub or Microsoft Active Directory, and custom mechanisms.

 Hosting on AWS means that the SaaS service can scale to a lot users around the world.

-PROTIP: This blog presents configuration using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).

-High-level short summary of Cognito: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

 <a target="_blank" href="https://www.youtube.com/watch?v=S0liSNlljsY&t=1167">"AWS Identity Federation Course: What AWS Identity Federation is, Types & Demos"</a> by <a target="_blank" href="https://linkedin.com/in/ccforce/">Tom Lynch</a>